tintin10q/headless-henk/README.md

 auth_token = "INSERT TOKEN HERE"
 ```

 But if you do not have `reddit_username` and `reddit_password` then the token will not refresh, and you have to replace it every 24 hours.
+Whenever you replace the token it will work for another 24 hours.

-See the `How to get a reddit jwt token` section for information on how to get a reddit jwt token.
+See the [How to get a reddit jwt token](https://github.com/tintin10q/headless-henk#how-to-get-reddit-jwt) section for information on how to get a reddit jwt token.

 > Note that in the toml file the `canvas_indexes` are all strings.
 In the env var this different and it is a json array
 > of numbers and null.